Responsibility to protect: Discussion, themes, and issues

+National sovereignty

+One of the main concerns surrounding the R2P is that it infringes upon national sovereignty.

+This concern was rebutted by UN Secretary-General Ban Ki-moon in the report Implementing the Responsibility to Protect.
+According to the first pillar of the R2P, the state has the responsibility to protect its populations from mass atrocities and ethnic cleansing; according to the second pillar, the international community has the responsibility to help states to fulfill their responsibility.

+Advocates of the R2P claim that the only occasions when the international community intervenes in a state without its consent are when the state is either allowing mass atrocities to occur or is committing these atrocities—in which case the state is no longer upholding its responsibilities as a sovereign.
+In this sense, the R2P can be understood as reinforcing sovereignty.

+In 2004, the High-level Panel on Threats, Challenges and Change—established by UN Secretary-General Kofi Annan—endorsed the emerging norm of the R2P.
+This panel stated that there is a collective international responsibility "... exercisable by the Security Council authorizing military intervention as a last resort, in the event of genocide and other large-scale killing, ethnic cleansing, and serious violations of humanitarian law which sovereign governments have proved powerless or unwilling to prevent."

 Military intervention

-The question of military intervention under the third pillar of R2P remains controversial.
-Several states have argued that R2P should not allow the international community to intervene militarily on states, because to do so is an infringement upon sovereignty.
-Others argue that this is a necessary facet of R2P, and is necessary as a last resort to stop mass atrocities.
-A related argument surrounds the question as to whether more specific criteria should be developed to determine when the Security Council should authorize military intervention.
+The question of military intervention under the third pillar of the R2P remains controversial.

+Several states have argued that the R2P should not allow the international community to intervene militarily in states, because to do so is an infringement upon sovereignty.
+Other states have argued that such military intervention is a necessary facet of the R2P, and it is necessary as a last resort to stop mass atrocities.

+A related argument surrounds the question of whether more specific criteria should be developed to determine when the Security Council should authorize military intervention.

 Structural problems

-Political scientist Roland Paris, a proponent of R2P, argues that several problems regarding usefulness and legitimacy inherent to R2P make it vulnerable to criticism: "the more R2P is employed as a basis for military action, the more likely it is to be discredited, but paradoxically, the same will hold true if R2P's coercive tools go unused."
-Paris lists the following problems as inherent to R2P, making it difficult for proponents of R2P to defend R2P and emboldening critics:
+Political scientist Roland Paris, a proponent of the R2P, argued that several problems with usefulness and legitimacy inherent to the R2P make the doctrine vulnerable to criticism: "the more R2P is employed as a basis for military action, the more likely it is to be discredited, but paradoxically, the same will hold if R2P's coercive tools go unused."

+Paris lists the following problems as inherent to the R2P, making it difficult for proponents of the doctrine to defend it, and emboldening critics: